CillianHourican/PageRank/README.md

 4. sink_rank - Shows an example of a network with a Sink Rank, constructed using R.

-5. pagerank_notepad.pdf - A step-by-step tutorial showing how ApproximatePR was implemented for our report, using Matlab.
+5. pagerank_notepad.pdf - A step-by-step tutorial showing how PageRank and ApproximatePR were implemented for our report, using Matlab.